-Today’s urban canine has many options for getting outside, exercising and making new friends.
+Today's urban canine has many options for getting outside, exercising, and making new friends.

-Queen Street West, Kensington Market, College Street, King Street West, Bloor Street and Queens Quay are some of the places where on weekends you see dogs and their people taking in everything that downtown Toronto has to offer.
+Queen Street West, Kensington Market, College Street, King Street West, Bloor Street, and Queens Quay are some of the places where on weekends you see dogs and their people taking in everything that downtown Toronto has to offer.

 Being located right across from City Place, one of our favorite activities is just watching pooches and their owners stroll past our clinic windows on the way to their next adventure.
-Even better, is when they stop in for a cookie and friendly greeting from our staff.
+Even better, is when they stop in for a cookie and a friendly greeting from our staff.

 Below is a list of the top dog parks in downtown Toronto's west end.